Muslim man excels in classical Indian dance for Hindu women

-KOCHI, India A man in Kerala has become the first Muslim to receive a doctorate in a classical dance rooted in Hindu mythology which is traditionally the preserve of women.
+KOCHI, India An Indian man in the southern state of Kerala has become the first Muslim to receive a doctorate in a classical dance rooted in Hindu mythology which is traditionally the preserve of women.

 "It shows that the people are interested in the performance rather than the performer," said Abu, who teaches the dance form at a university in the town of Kalady in the sun-drenched state.